rezamonadi/OutlierQuasar/README.md

 ---
 ## Astropy
-To install `astropy` you can simply run if you haven't use `anaconda`:
+To install `astropy` you can simply run this if you haven't use `anaconda`:

     pip install --no-deps astropy
 If you used `anaconda`, astropy is already installed and you may just run this: